Want to learn about setting up email read receipts and how to use them?

 This lets Gmail ask users if they want to send a read receipt or not.
 You can uncheck this box to send and receive read receipts automatically.

 - Allow email read receipts to be sent to any email address

-Note – it takes around an hour for these changes to apply to each user account.
-These changes can be tracked from the Admin console audit tab (can be accessed from Reports on your Admin Home screen).
+Note – It takes about an hour for these changes to apply to each user account.
+Changes can be tracked from the Admin console audit tab (they can be accessed from Reports on your Admin Home screen).

 Log in to your Gmail account and click the Compose button to open the Compose window.

 Add recipients to the required fields of the new email and compose the Subject and Body.